What Causes Root Canal? Understanding Tooth Infection

 The Importance of Early Detection to Prevent Root Canal

-Regular dental check-ups (usually every six months), which often include X-rays, allow your dental team to spot these issues when they are tiny and painless.
-Don’t wait until you’re in agony!
+Regular dental check-ups (usually every six months), which often include X-rays, allow the dental team to spot these issues when they are tiny and painless.
+These can help detect problems before they become painful.

 Risk Factors That Increase the Need for a Root Canal

-Some factors make you more prone to the issues that lead to needing a root canal.
+Some factors make you more prone to issues that may require a root canal.
 Consider these your personal red flags:

-• Poor Oral Hygiene: Not brushing twice a day and flossing daily is the number one way to allow plaque to build up and cause decay.
+• Poor Oral Hygiene: Not brushing twice a day and not flossing daily are the primary reasons plaque builds up and causes decay.

 • High-Sugar Diet: Sugary drinks, snacks, and lollies feed the bacteria that produce tooth-destroying acid.